UMBC-Protocol-Analysis-Lab/CPSA-Summer-Session/resources/syllabus.md

 - [Homework 3](homeworks/homework3.md): Model several “known-bad” protocols that we design, and use CPSA to identify the flaw(s)

 ### Session 2
+LO 2b: By the end of the fourth session, students will be able to model simple protocols in CPSA and identify the components of CPSA shapes.

 - Needham-Schroeder Key Exchange
 - Assumptions in CPSA
 - Channels in CPSA